openqasm/openqasm/README.md

 ## Acknowledgments

-* Thanks to the awesome [Quantum Experience Community](https://quantumexperience.ng.bluemix.net) who posted their thoughts and inputs to the OPENQASM
+* Thanks to the awesome [Quantum Experience Community](https://quantumexperience.ng.bluemix.net) who posted their thoughts and inputs to the OpenQASM